Aedial/Forge-1.12-mixins/README.md

    scripts/mixin/
    - AstralRelayHaloClient.zs
    - AstralRelayRenderFixClient.zs
-   - AstralRelayRenderFixServer.zs
+   - AstralRelayRenderFixCommon.zs
    - SigilTableJEITransferClient.zs

-If you are using a dedicated server, ensure the client-only scripts are not included on the server side.
-Scrips that are not named *Client.zs* or *Server.zs* are considered Server scripts and can be included on both sides.
+If you are using a dedicated server, ensure the client-only scripts (*Client.zs*) are not included on the server side.
+Scripts that are not named *Client.zs* or *Common.zs* are considered Common scripts and should be included on both sides.

 2. Ensure Zen Utils (or your chosen mixin loader) is enabled so ZenScript mixins are loaded at startup.
 3. Start Minecraft and verify the changes in the relevant UIs/tiles (see file descriptions for what to check).